Are you wanting to work with children or vulnerable people?

 With expert knowledge, you’ll be able to avoid some of the main obstacles that delay DBS checks and reduce your wait time significantly.

-While there is no guarantee of getting a fast result, you’ll be much more likely to.
+While there is no guarantee of getting a fast result, you’ll be much more likely to have it this way.

 Who needs a DBS check?